Bacon Chicken Dumpling Soup

 John and I are on this new kick.
 It's called being healthy, eating right, and trying to make sure that we're both here for a long, long time.
 I know, right?
 Who knew?
 The hard part is the fact that the food that I oh so love the most is the stuff I should avoid eating as often.
 You know, potatoes, cheese, ice cream, chocolate, potatoes.
 Oh my god I love potatoes.
 My mouth is salivating just typing this out.

 Oh!
 Wanting to actually revise the style for my site.
-Opinions about the sharp design at http://everlastingmemorials.info/?
-Actually a top headstone supplier in Manitoba if, perhaps looking in the general Manitoba area.
+Opinions about the sharp design at http://www.ecopropane.ca?
+Actually a dependable propane conversion company in Quebec if, perhaps looking in the general Quebec area.
 Offer an opinion.
 With thanks!

 So the other night I decided to he'll with it all for the night, I'm making my Bacon Chicken Dumpling Soup.
 Yeah, you read that right.
 Bacon, chicken, and dumplings as soup.
 Is your mouth watering yet?
 I have been making this amazing stuff for years now and every time I make it I find new things to add and new twists to come up with.
 I've adapted some ways to make it a bit healthier over the years and every person who has ever eaten it falls into a happy coma afterwards.